-Paxful, a peer-to-peer Bitcoin trading platform, has announced completion of construction of a second school in Rwanda, a school that was funded entirely through cryptocurrency donations through an initiative known as #BuiltwithBitcoin.
+Paxful, a peer-to-peer Bitcoin trading platform, has announced the completion of construction of a second school in Rwanda, a school that was funded entirely through cryptocurrency donations through an initiative known as #BuiltwithBitcoin.
 The initiative, which is being done in partnership with ZamZam water in Rwanda, started in September this year and allowed people to contribute Bitcoin, Bitcoin Cash, Ethereum, Litecoin and Dash to the effort.

 Funding of the new facility and its completion was part of the Paxful's larger initiative to help construct 100 African schools and to donate money for wells and other projects including an already built water irrigation system in the country.

 The second school is a primary school and is the first in the area.
 It supports learning for more than 300 children aged 6-15.
 It also comes after construction of the first school -- a nursery school -- built in December 2017 for 110 young students between the ages of 3-6.